 Programs and Events:

-Oran Kaufman will participate as a panelist at the AFCC Annual International Conference which will be held this year in Boston, MA between May 31st and June 3rd, 2017.
-The topic of the workshop is "Mandatory Mediation is not an Oxymoron".
-More information about this conference can be found at:
+Oran Kaufman recently participated as a panelist at the AFCC Annual International Conference which was held this year in Boston, MA between May 31st and June 3rd, 2017.
+The topic of the workshop was "Mandatory Mediation is not an Oxymoron".

-Oran Kaufman was recently asked to serve on the The Trial Court Standing Committee on Dispute Resolution.
+Oran Kaufman currently serves on the The Trial Court Standing Committee on Dispute Resolution.
 This committee advises the Chief Justice of the Trial Court on the implementation and oversight of court-connected Alternative Dispute Resolution Services.

-Oran Kaufman currently supervises four law students who are participating in the Hampden County Mediation Clinic.
+During the spring of 2017 Oran Kaufman supervised four law students who were participating in the Hampden County Mediation Clinic.
 This is a joint venture between Western New England School of Law, The Hampden Probate and Family Court and The Mediation and Training Collaborative.
 Attorney Kaufman, an adjunct professor at WNEU School of Law, oversees four students each Wednesday at the Hampden Probate and Family Court and with the help the students, mediates cases sent to the clinic by judges of the Hampden Probate and Family Court.

 Podcasts and Articles

 Every so often I hear podcasts that I wish clients could hear.
 I have started to compile a list.
 Here it is: